keptn/keptn.github.io/content/docs/0.8.x/quality_gates/slo/index.md

 ## Service-Level Objective

 * An SLO is defined per service.
-* An SLO consists of a filter that uniquely identifies a deployment of a service.
+* An SLO can contain a filter that can be used to uniquely identify a deployment of a service.
 * An SLO defines objectives for the service that depend on the selected comparison strategy.
-* An SLO returns a score represented by a value between 0 and 100.
+* An SLO allows to define the total score, which have to be met in order to get a `pass` or `warning` evaluation result.

 **Example of Service-Level Objective (SLO):**